THORNHAM ST. JAMES’ SCHOOL

 The Governing Body, in co-operation with the Headteacher, determines the school’s general policy and approach to pupils with SEN and establishes appropriate staffing and funding arrangements.
 The Governing Body must report annually to parents on the school’s policy on SEN.

-The Governor specially designated to oversee SEN provision in the school is Mrs Nutall, who, alongside the Head Teacher and the SENCO makes annual SEN reports to the Governing Body, which will include a written report of numbers of children on the SEN Register and details of the SEN budget and resources.
+The Governor specially designated to oversee SEN provision in the school is Mrs Tod, who, alongside the Head Teacher and the SENCO makes annual SEN reports to the Governing Body, which will include a written report of numbers of children on the SEN Register and details of the SEN budget and resources.

 The school works in partnership with parents at every stage of provision for children with SEN, from sharing initial concerns to statutory assessment

-They are encouraged to participate in all the decision-making processes and contribute to the assessment of their needs, the reviews and transition processes.Parents are supported to recognise and fulfil their responsibilities as parents and play an active part in their children’s education.
+They are encouraged to participate in all the decision-making processes and contribute to the assessment of their needs, the reviews and transition processes.Parents are supported to recognize and fulfil their responsibilities as parents and play an active part in their children’s education.

 All parents are invited to attend parents’ evening and receive a written report on their child’s progress in the Autumn, Spring and Summer terms.
 In addition, the parents of children with SEN are sent invitations to regular Review Meetings where their knowledge and experience contributes to the assessment and target setting process.
 Parental views and concerns are recorded in the minutes of the Review Meetings and parents are sent copies of provision maps.